LordDashMe/lorddashme.github.io/v4/README.md

 ### Starter Prepartion with Docker Compose

-- The steps below describe how we set up the Gatsby starter default during the early stages of development for v4.
+- The steps below describes how we set up the Gatsby starter default during the early stages of development for v4.

   - Create ```docker-compose.yml``` and define the desired envinronment.